gciteli-ustravel/website-content-scan/IT-Review-Memo.md

 ## To
 IT Department
+CC: JulieAnne Fried, Senior Director of Web and Digital

 ## From
-Web and Digital / Marketing Team
+Marketing and Digital team, Gabriel Citeli (Intern, Marketing & Digital 2026)

 ## Subject
 Request for IT Review of Website Content Scan Automation

 ## Date
-April 22, 2026
+April 23, 2026

 ## Purpose

 This memo requests IT review of a custom internal automation developed to support website content review and governance.
-The tool helps our team maintain a current inventory of website pages in SmartSheet by scanning public website sitemap files and automatically updating the tracking sheet.
+The tool helps our team maintain a current inventory of website pages in SmartSheet by scanning public website sitemap files and automatically updating a tracking sheet.

 The goal of this request is to confirm that the automation is appropriate for ongoing internal use, identify any security or governance concerns, and determine the best long-term ownership model for the repository and its credentials.

 ## Business Need

 Our team is responsible for reviewing and maintaining content across multiple public-facing website properties.
-Because website content changes regularly, it is difficult to reliably identify new pages, updated pages, and pages that are no longer present through manual review alone.
+Because website content changes regularly, manual review alone is not sufficient to reliably identify new pages, updated pages, and pages that should not be public but are visible through search engines.

 This creates an operational gap in our content review process: